 - Expressed by a statement or clear affirmative action – silence, pre-ticked boxes and inactivity don’t count

 - In clear and plain language

 - Distinguished from other matters

 There is also now an obligation to simplify rules on cookies by giving users the option to ‘opt in’ or ‘opt out’ of cookie consent choices.
 In addition to this, when marketing by way of phone calls, you should ensure you display your number when calling.

-The ePrivacy Directive will be replaced by the ePrivacy Regulation (hopefully by the end of 2019) and updates on this will be provided in due course.
+The ePrivacy Directive will be replaced by the ePrivacy Regulation (not likely to come into effect until 2023) and updates on this will be provided in due course.

 How does data protection law impact on any freedom of information requests?

 Often a good start is making clear what the request is in the first instance.
 An individual may make a request for their own information (a subject access request under the Data Protection Act 2018) but may think this falls under the Freedom of Information Act 2000.
 You may need to clarify this when completing a request.
 There has always been a certain amount of tension between the Data Protection Act and the Freedom of Information Act, as the Data Protection Act exists to protect people’s right to privacy, whereas the Freedom of Information Act is about removing unnecessary secrecy, which can sometimes be incompatible aims.